 They also work to develop, gather, and introduce technical information among customers, designers, and manufacturers.
 They may work within the company itself, where they standardize, for example, terms used to describe processes.

-Make difficult technical processes easy to understand: This is essentially the job of the technical writer.
-This could refer to a variety of different processes, including software and mechanical processes, technical guidelines, training documents, etc.
+Make difficult technical processes easy to understand – This is essentially the job of the technical writer.

 Looking for a technical writer?